Personal pronoun: Gender

 Some of these languages started to distinguish gender in the third person pronoun due to influence from European languages.

-Mandarin, for example, introduced, in the early 20th century a different character for she (她), which is pronounced identically as he (他) and thus is still indistinguishable in speech (tā).
+Mandarin, for example, introduced, in the early 20th century a different character for she (她) and in 2025 a gender neutral character (a composition of ㄨ and 也).
+The three forms are pronounced identically as he (他) and thus are still indistinguishable in speech (tā).

 Korean geunyeo (그녀) is found in writing to translate "she" from European languages.
 In the spoken language it still sounds awkward and rather unnatural, as it literally translates to "that female".

 Formality

 Many languages have different pronouns, particularly in the second person, depending on the degree of formality or familiarity.
 It is common for different pronouns to be used when addressing friends, family, children and animals than when addressing superiors and adults with whom the speaker is less familiar.
 Examples of such languages include French, where the singular tu is used only for familiars, the plural vous being used as a singular in other cases (Russian follows a similar pattern); German, where the third-person plural sie (capitalized as Sie) is used as both singular and plural in the second person in non-familiar uses; and Polish, where the noun pan ("gentleman") and its feminine and plural equivalents are used as polite second-person pronouns.
 For more details, see T–V distinction.

 Some languages, such as Japanese, Korean and many Southeast Asian languages like Vietnamese, Thai, and Indonesian, have pronouns that reflect deep-seated societal categories.
 In these languages there is generally a small set of nouns that refer to the discourse participants, but these referential nouns are not usually used (pronoun avoidance), with proper nouns, deictics, and titles being used instead (and once the topic is understood, usually no explicit reference is made at all).
 A speaker chooses which word to use depending on the rank, job, age, gender, etc. of the speaker and the addressee.
 For instance, in Japanese, in formal situations, adults usually refer to themselves as watashi or the even more polite watakushi, while young men may use the student-like boku and police officers may use honkan ("this officer").
 In informal situations, women may use the colloquial atashi, and men may use the rougher ore.